joy-hui/README-Generator/Generator-Readmea.md

 ## Contributing

-a
+help you README-Generator

 ## Tests

 The command should be run to run tests:

-* a
+* npm test

 ## Questions

-If you have any questions please contact me, my email address is a.
+If you have any questions please contact me, my email address is tongwandou432@gamil.com.
-This is my github: [a](https://github.com/a/).
+This is my github: [Joy](https://github.com/Joy/).